ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-1/section-3/2-generic-function.md

 This "placeholder" concept for types is analogous to how placeholders are used in web forms, or even how `x` acts as a placeholder for a value in a mathematical function `f(x)`.

-*(The following diagram, previously used to illustrate placeholders, also helps visualize the general `'a -> 'b` mapping where a set of possible input types `'a` can be mapped to a set of possible output types `'b` by a function `f`.)*
+*(The following diagram, previously used to illustrate placeholders, also helps visualize the general `'a -> 'b` mapping where a set of possible input types `'a` can be mapped to a set of possible output types `'b`.)*

 ![Conceptual diagram of 'a -> 'b mapping with various types](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1747692002560.png)

 ## Why `'a -> 'b` is Fundamental

 Understanding the `'a -> 'b` generic function type is a cornerstone for grasping many advanced concepts in functional programming and for writing truly reusable and versatile code.

-This is because `'a -> 'b` represents the most general form of a function that takes one input and produces one output.
+This is because **`'a -> 'b` represents the most general form of a function that takes one input and produces one outpu**t.

 It's important to recognize that even the identity function's type, `'a -> 'a` (where the input and output types are the same), is simply a special case of `'a -> 'b` where type `'b` happens to be identical to type `'a`.

+![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1747691642903.png)

 By viewing `'a -> 'b` as the fundamental structure, we can see how functions might either preserve a type (like `id`) or transform it into a completely new one (like a `stringToIntLength` function having type `string -> int`), all under a single, unified generic concept.
 This flexibility is a key reason why generic types are so powerful.

-![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1747691642903.png)

-This fundamental understanding is a very important piece of basic knowledge for the chapters and units that follow.
-Grasping `'a -> 'b` allows us to:

-1.  **Define Abstract Operations:** We can describe the *shape* of a function (it takes one type and returns another) without committing to specific types.
-2.  **Build Highly Reusable Components:** Functions defined with `'a -> 'b` can be applied in a multitude of contexts with different concrete types.
-For instance, a `map` function, which we will encounter later, often has a type like `('a -> 'b) -> list<'a> -> list<'b>`.
-It takes a function of type `'a -> 'b` to transform elements from type `'a` to type `'b`.
-3.  **Enhance Type Safety with Flexibility:** The type system still ensures that once `'a` and `'b` are instantiated with concrete types in a specific usage, those types are respected, but the function definition itself remains general.

 The ability to work with functions at this level of abstraction, where types themselves can be parameters (placeholders like `'a` and `'b`), is a hallmark of statically-typed functional programming languages.
 It underpins many powerful patterns and techniques that contribute to robust and maintainable software.